 - 8 Have Dinner at Bazaar

-Visit the new Rotterdam Discovery Exhibition
+Visit the Rotterdam Discovery Exhibition

 The Rotterdam Discovery Exhibition in the basement at the Tourist Information Office in central Rotterdam is the best way to start your trip exploring and to find your bearings.
-It is also a great introduction learning about one of biggest port cities in Europe.
+It is also a great introduction to learning about one of the biggest port cities in Europe.

 The exhibition will take you on a journey through the past, present and future through interactive displays that both adults and children will enjoy.
 The best thing is that they have made learning fun and you might find yourself spending more time in there than you thought!

 - Mon-Sun – 9:30 – 18:00